typesense/typesense-website/new-site/docs-site/content/0.19.0/guide/typesense-dynamodb.md

 ![Typesense DynamoDB Integration Chart](~@guide-images/typesense-dynamodb/typesense-dynamodb.svg)

+## Step 1: Create Typesense Cluster

+Sign up for a new account in [Typesense Cloud](https://cloud.typesense.org/) and get Endpoint URL, Port number and API key.
-## Step 1: Create a DynamoDB table
+## Step 2: Create a DynamoDB table

-Create a DynamoDB with your choice of name and partition key ("id" is recommended).
-Now, after creating a DynamoDB database you should enable streams in the "Overview" section.
+Create a DynamoDB table with your choice of name and partition key ("id" is recommended).

+After creating a DynamoDB table you want to enable streams in the "Overview" section.

 You can also do this using AWS CLI: